-An Environmental Management Plan (EMP) has been developed for this project and will be implemented by the contractor, EWSA and the relevant implementing agencies namely Ministry of Infrastructure (MININFRA), Rwanda Environmental Management Authority (REMA) and Rwanda Utility regulatory Agency (RURA).
+An Environmental Management Plan (EMP) has been developed for this project and will be implemented by the contractor, EWSA and the relevant implementing agencies namely Ministry of Infrastructure (MININFRA), Rwanda Environmental Management Authority (REMA) and RURA.

 This EMP defines the measures needed to prevent, minimize, mitigate, or compensate for adverse impacts, and to improve environmental performance while ensuring compliance with applicable environmental standards during the planning and design phase, construction and operation and eventual decommissioning of the project.